ndoylend/Coursera_GetData/README.md

 provides a quick way to aggregate multiple columns.
 A new data table is created with function data summarised by mean for each subject and activity.

-7. The new summary data table is finally saved as the tidied dataset in .csv text format with Windows style line endings.
+7. The new summary data table is finally saved as the tidy dataset in .csv text format with Windows style line endings.

 ## Codebook